 Early Learning in Washington State

-OSPI Early Learning works closely with the Washington State Department of Early Learning and private partners Thrive by Five Washington and the Bill and Melinda Gates Foundation to align educational opportunities for young children from birth through 3rd grade throughout our public school system.
+OSPI Early Learning works closely with Department of Children, Youth, and Families to align educational opportunities for young children from birth through 3rd grade throughout our public school system.

 Beginning in the 2016-17 school year all schools will be eligible for state funds for full-day kindergarten.

 WaKIDS is a transition process that helps to ensure a successful start to the K-12 experience and connect the key adults in a child's life.
 It is a required element of state-funded full-day kindergarten.

 Released in 2012, these guidelines describe behaviors and skills that children may demonstrate birth through grade 3, and how you as a parent or early learning professional can support their healthy development.

 The Early Learning Plan is our state's roadmap for building an early learning system.

 The Early Learning STEM lessons are designed for educators, teachers, and childcare providers to use with children between the ages of 3-5.

 This resource was developed through a contract with Harvard’s Center on the Developing Child as a means to provide a resource specifically devoted to adolescent development